JFrog Platform Configuration

 [Optional]

-A space-separated list of the other instances or services that should accept this token identified by their Service-IDs.
+Specifies a space-separated list of the other instances or services, identified by their Service-IDs, that should accept this token.

 --description